litestar-org/litestar/docs/usage/5-responses/6-redirect-responses.md

 1. set an appropriate status code for the route handler (301, 302, 303, 307, 308)
 2. annotate the return value of the route handler as returning `Redirect`
 3. return an instance of the `Redirect` class with the desired redirect path

+## The Redirect Class

+`Redirect` is a container class used to generate redirect responses and their respective OpenAPI documentation.
+You can pass the following kwargs to it:

+- `path`: Redirection path, **required**.
+- `background`: A callable wrapped in an instance of `starlette.background.BackgroundTask` or a sequence of `BackgroundTask` instances wrapped in `starlette.background.BackgroundTasks`.
+The callable(s) will be called after the response is executed.
+Note - if you return a value from a `before_request` hook, background tasks passed to the handler will not be executed.
+- `headers`: A string/string dictionary of response headers.
+Header keys are insensitive.
+- `cookies`: A list of `Cookie` instances.
+See [response-cookies](5-response-cookies.md).